-Connect your website to our platform and then use HTML code to display the products last added to a customer's shopping cart, or the products last purchased by the customer inside your email marketing campaigns.
+You can make your email campaigns even more appealing by displaying the products in a user's shopping cart.
+Connect your website to our platform and then use HTML code to display the products last added to a shopping cart, or the products last purchased by the customer inside your email marketing campaigns.

 A. The HTML code